This blog post helps you compare the legacy sales process to the more modern, customer-driven buying cycle.

 The future of sales is really all about positioning your sales team to be seen as subject matter experts, trusted advisers, and true consultants that are solving business problems -- not your problems, not your quota, not your forecast, not your pipeline -- but their problems, your buyer's problems.

 The difficulty with addressing this sea change.
-A lot of company’s websites and digital presence just simply have not kept up and simply don't support modern buyers very well.
+Many companies' websites and digital presence simply have not kept up and don't support modern buyers very well.

 Somebody lands on your website, and it's basically a glorified brochure that talks about: